 Lizzi Doyle, producer for The Anfield Wrap highlighted the continuing problems.
 “People are judging you first for being a woman and how you look and then when you open your mouth, it puts you down on the pecking order.
 For me I’m battling two battles, being a woman in football and two being a Scouser.
 A big issue for me is that local representation on a national level is just not good enough,” she explained.

-Whilst working for The Anfield Wrap, the fan-led podcast and Liverpool-related content site, it has taken Doyle time to build a repertoire with the loyal subscribers and although there could be an increased representation of females on the show, she is happy with her role and a highly rated member of the team.
+Whilst working for The Anfield Wrap, the fan-led podcast and Liverpool-related content site, it has taken Doyle time to build a rapport with the loyal subscribers and although there could be an increased representation of females on the show, she is happy with her role and a highly rated member of the team.

 However, problems still continue to persist when doing work for other companies, especially when working on YouTube.
 “I don’t read the comments anymore because it’s always going to be bad.
 If you make a small error or get facts wrong or have an opinion that people don’t agree with women seem to get completely jumped on and much more than the fellas.
 It’s just a really intimidating thing and I don’t blame women for not wanting to get involved because it feels so toxic,” Doyle continued.